47chapters/letsgo/docs/how-to/access-data-in-the-database-from-code.md

 ### Modeling is-part-of relationships

-In application data modelling it is very common to encouter one-to-many or many-to-many relationships between entities.
+In application data modelling it is very common to encounter one-to-many or many-to-many relationships between entities.
 For example, in the [LetsGo tenancy model](../backgound/tenants-and-users.md) there is a many-to-many relationship between tenants and users of the system.

-One useful pattern for representing such relationships in the LetsGo database is using hierarchical `key` properties.
+One useful pattern for representing such relationships in the LetsGo database is through the use of hierarchical `key` properties.

 Consider there are two users in the system: `usr-1`, `usr-2`, and two tenants: `ten-1`, `ten-2`.
 Let's then assume that `usr-1` has access to both tenants, and `usr-2` only to `ten-2`.